RENCI/apsviz-timeseriesdb-ingest/README.md

 To create and ingest the data files first run the command:

-python runIngest.py --inputTask DataCreate
+python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask DataCreate

 This will create data files in /data/DataIngesting/DAILY_INGEST/.

 The next step is the ingest them by running the following command:

-python runIngest.py --inputTask DataIngest
+python runIngest.py --databaseDir /home/DataIngesting/DAILY_INGEST/ --inputTask DataIngest

 This will ingest the data files, created in the above command, into the drf_gauge_data table in the database.